DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 ## Abstract
 In the following you will find the development of an **deep reinforcement learning Agent** that collects just yellow bannanas and leaves the bad black ones.
-Its done with a Vaulue Optimzation based unsupervised learning with DQNs(figure 1).
+Its done with a Vaulue Optimzation based learning with DQNs(figure 1).
 It learns by itself the rules and control movements by just given feedback/reward for the collected banna.

 In the first step of the development der Hyper Parameters of the Epsilon gradient and a suitable Batchsizes are figured out.